 In establishing an appropriate assessment model the trainer will consider currency, authenticity, validity, reliability and relevance to the performance criteria of the particular unit of competence.

-28. Cancellation & Refund Policy
+Cancellation and Refund Policy

-28a.
+26a.
 Refund

-Refunds are only available under certain conditions as specified in the Student Refund Policy and Procedure available on the ACBI website.
-Should you wish to cancel your course enrolment and seek a refund the following conditions apply:
+Refunds are only available under certain conditions.
+Should you wish to cancel your course and seek a refund the following conditions apply: